vinceanalytics/vince/README.md

 - **Works with any language and tooling**: No need for special sdk, a simple `http` `api` is exposed.
 Anything that can speak `http` can work with `vince`

 - **10X more data storage** : We use columnar storage with extensive compression schemes.
 Don't worry about running out of disk.
 Store and query large volume of data.
+In fact we are able to persist data forever efficiently.

 - **Unlimited sites**: There is no limit on how many sites you can manage.

+-  **Light weight script**: < 1Kb script.
+Zero overhead on your website

 - **Privacy friendly**: No cookies and fully compliant with GDPR, CCPA and PECR.